-Chicken behaviour is a good educational study for your kids.
+Chicken behavior is a good educational study for your kids.
 Egg collecting is a good experience too for the kids.

-Selling your chooks’ eggs to your neighbours is a good business idea.
+Selling your chooks’ eggs to your neighbors is a good business idea.

 What do you think of this homemade chicken coop?
 Is there any more room for improvement?